-There is no material impact upon adoption of these Standards during the financial year.
+There is no material effect upon the adoption of the above Amendments during the financial year.

-5.2 New MFRSs that have been issued, but only effective for annual periods beginning on or after 1 January 2015
+5.2 New MFRSs that have been issued, but only effective for annual periods beginning on or after 1 January 2016

 The following are accounting standards, amendments and interpretations of the MFRS Framework that have been issued by the Malaysian Accounting Standards Board ('MASB') but have not been early adopted by the Group and the Company.